Updated on 2024-06-14 GMT+08:00

 • If the cluster version is 8.1.3 or later, the cluster enters the service observation period after the upgrade is complete.
 If you have verified your services, click Submit on the Upgrade Management page to complete the cluster upgrade.
 If you find your cluster performance affected by the upgrade, you can click Rollback to roll back the upgrade.

-• If you do not submit the upgraded version, there will be a wlm thread which occupies the system storage space and affects the performance.
+• After an upgrade task is successfully delivered, if the upgrade task is not submitted, the wlm thread occupies the system storage space and affects the system performance.

 • If the cluster upgrade fails, click Rollback to roll back to the original cluster version, or click Retry to deliver the upgrade again.